Advisory board members

 Derek I. Sandison

-Sandison, a lifelong Washington resident, has worked in both the public and private sectors for more than 40 years.
-Before his current appointment, Sandison served as director of the Office of Columbia River within the state Department of Ecology.
-There, he was responsible for developing water supplies vital for the state’s agricultural community.
+A lifelong Washington resident, Sandison has worked in the private and public sectors for over 48 years.
+Before his appointment with the WSDA, he served as director of the state's Office of Columbia River within the Department of Ecology.
+During that time, he developed and laid the groundwork for the future deployment of new large-scale water projects for cities, farms, and fish.

 Jim Parvey